Planning a holiday is an exciting time, and it can be even more exciting if you can save money and have a cruise vacation for less!

-If you’re not a big drinker, but still enjoy drinking unlimited specialty coffees, sodas and cocktails with fresh juice and feel a beverage package will be worth it, consider choosing the least expensive drinks package.
+If you’re not a big drinker but still enjoy drinking unlimited specialty coffees, sodas, and cocktails with fresh juice and feel a beverage package will be worth it, consider choosing the least expensive drinks package.

-Tip Number 14: Pack smartly
+14. Pack smartly

-Be sure your cruise cost includes the price of tips (gratuities) and then you will not have to think about this whilst you are on board.
+Be sure your cruise cost includes the price of tips (gratuities), and then you will not have to think about this while you are on board.

-And remember, if you really feel that service fell short of your expectations on board, then you can talk to guest services about this and ask them to remove the service charge for that day.
+And remember, if you feel that service fell short of your expectations on board, you can talk to guest services about this and ask them to remove the service charge for that day.

 They will do their utmost to keep you happy and help immediately if any service-related problems arise during your time on board.
 Most large cruise ships have fantastic service.
 And a little note to let you know that gratuities help pay the wages of the ship personnel.
 They want happy and returning customers!